 Dr. Fatula has been in practice for 10 years and specializes in Pediatrics, Urgent Care (including foreign body removal), Dry Eye, Geriatrics, and Ocular Disease Management – Glaucoma/Macular degeneration.
 He is a proud member of the Energeyes Association and Lions Club and has received an award for clinical excellence in pediatric eye care.
 Dr. Fatula was the 2010 Walmart Doctor of the year in central PA.

 Born and raised in DuBois, PA where he practices and is a lifelong resident, Dr. Fatula has been married to his high school sweetheart Crystal (a first grade teacher) for 11 years.
 They have two children, Maya and Ben, with whom he loves to spend time.
 Dr. Fatula enjoys running 5Ks with his wife, hiking, playing roller hockey, brewing beer, and making wine.
-He is currently training for a half marathon.
+He and his wife Crystal are currently training for the Pittsburgh marathon.